What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

 The proverbial “thick, juicy steak” is a classic recommendation for people who are feeling run down.
 That’s because beef is rich in iron, a mineral that helps distribute oxygen throughout your body, providing energy and strength.
 If your doctor confirms you need more iron in your diet, consider foods that are higher in iron than steak and other beef cuts.

 Teen girls and women in their menstruating years need significantly more iron than their male contemporaries.
-Girls between 14 and 19 require 15 milligrams each day, while boys of the same age should get 11 milligrams.
-Women under the age of 50 need 18 milligrams of iron daily, and men of the same age need 8 milligrams.
+Girls between 14 and 19 require 15 milligrams each day, while boys of the same age should get 11 milligrams. **Women under the age of 50 need 18 milligrams of iron daily, and men of the same age need 8 milligrams.

 Depending on the brand, fortified cold cereals provide up to 21 milligrams of iron in a serving, and instant cooked cereals provide up to 8 milligrams per serving.
 Choose whole-grain types for extra fiber.
 Fortified cereals generally have high amounts of calcium and B-complex vitamins, including folate.

 Cooked wild oysters provide about 10 milligrams of iron per serving.
 Shellfish is high in healthy fats, protein, vitamin B-12, copper and zinc.
 Toss seafood with whole-grain pasta or add it to seafood stews to boost the iron content of your meal.

 Liver and Duck